adeola003/math-magician/README.md

 # 📖 [Math Magician] <a name="about-project"></a>

-**[To_do_list]** This project is basic website that allows users to add/remove tasks from a to do from a list and used the webpack technology.
+**[Math-magician]** This project is an basic calculator web app  that allows users to perform simple calculations.

 ## 🛠 Built With <a name="HTML, CSS, Javascript and React"></a>